The Nightfly: Artwork

 The back cover of the album depicts a house with a solitary window lit.
 Commentators took this as a memory of Fagen's youth.

-The album's cover artwork features a photo of Donald Fagen as a disc jockey, wearing a collared shirt and tie, speaking into a RCA 77DX microphone.
-In front of him is a turntable (16 inch '50s model, with a Para-Flux A-16 tonearm), an ashtray, a matchbook, and a pack of Chesterfield King cigarettes.
-Visible on the table with the record player is the cover of the 1958 jazz album Sonny Rollins and the Contemporary Leaders (one of Fagen's favorite albums).
-On the wall behind is a large clock, indicating that the time is 4:09.
-An advertisement in Billboard shortly before the album's release described the album cover: "At 4:09 a.m., silence and darkness have taken hold of the city.
+The album's cover artwork features a photo of Donald Fagen as a disc jockey, wearing a collared shirt and tie and speaking into an RCA Type 77-DX microphone.
+In front of him is a turntable (a 16-inch '50s model, with a Para-Flux A-16 tonearm), an ashtray, a matchbook, and a pack of Chesterfield King cigarettes.
+Visible on the table with the record player is the cover of Sonny Rollins and the Contemporary Leaders, one of Fagen's favorite albums.
+On the wall behind, a clock shows 4:09.
+An advertisement in Billboard shortly before the album's release set the scene: "At 4:09 a.m., silence and darkness have taken hold of the city.
 The only sound is the voice of The Nightfly".
-Fagen appeared on the album cover despite his reclusive nature.
-"It was an autobiographical album so it seemed like I might as well go public with it," he said.
+Fagen appeared on the album cover despite his reclusive nature: "It was an autobiographical album so it seemed like I might as well go public with it."
 The cover was shot in Fagen's apartment on the Upper East Side of Manhattan by photographer James Hamilton.
-Two shoots were arranged because in the first, the RCA microphone was facing the wrong direction.
+A second shoot was arranged, as the RCA microphone was facing the wrong direction in the first.
 Gale Sasson and Vern Yenor are credited with the cover's set design.

-In his memoir, Eminent Hipsters, Fagen notes that the cover figure "wasn't supposed to be a stand-in for any particular jazz DJ," but noted a few personalities from the period that factored into the creation: Ed Beach, Dan Morgenstern, Martin Williams, R.D.
-Harlan, "Symphony Sid" Torin, and what Fagen regarded as his "main man", WEVD's Mort Fega.
+In his 2013 memoir Eminent Hipsters, Fagen notes that the cover figure "wasn't supposed to be a stand-in for any particular jazz DJ," but noted several personalities from the period that factored into its creation: Ed Beach, Dan Morgenstern, Martin Williams, R.D.
+Harlan, Symphony Sid, and what Fagen regarded as his "main man", WEVD's Mort Fega.
 "He was laid-back, knowledgeable, and forthright, the cool uncle you wished you'd had."
-At the time of the album's release, he remembered that jazz music offered him an escape from the adults in his life: "When I saw E.T.,' I realized that the E.T. in my bedroom was my Thelonious Monk records.
+At the time of the album's release, he remembered that jazz offered him an escape: "When I saw E.T.,' I realized that the E.T. in my bedroom was my Thelonious Monk records.
 Everything that he represented was totally unworldly in a way, although at the same time, jazz to me seemed more real than the environment in which I was living."
 The Wall Street Journals Robert J. Toth writes, "The cover adds another layer of autobiography.
 On the front, we see Mr. Fagen as a crew-cut deejay on the graveyard shift.
 On the back is his audience, a single lighted window in a row of tract homes — or maybe the artist as a young man, drinking in inspiration."
-Robert Palmer, of The New York Times, continued in this line of thinking: "Inside, there's a teenager with his ear next to a portable radio.
+Critic Robert Palmer continued in this line of thinking: "Inside, there's a teenager with his ear next to a portable radio.
 He's playing it softly, so his parents won't wake up, and he can barely make out the sounds through the static. [...]
 The teenager was Donald Fagen."